solaranamnesis/walter-flight/meteorites-and-origin-life/full-text-english.md

 volume of a gas which burns with a pale blue flame, and is car- bonic oxide mixed with a little carbonic acid; after this treat- ment the substance dissolves in acid, leaving a carbonaceous ~ residue.
-The composition of this remarkable “iron,” if we
+The composition of this remarkable "iron," if we

-may call it by that name, has been found by Wohler to be as follows :— |
+may call it by that name, has been found by Wohler to be as follows :--- |

 Tron . ; ‘ : &0°64